On the first steps of the minimal model program for the moduli space of stable pointed curves: Notation and background

 Since the affine morphism $p:V\to X$ is $G$-invariant and $G$ is reductive, we can factor $p$ as

 Since the morphism $V/G \to X$ is affine (and hence cohomologically affine), it is enough to show that $\phi$ is cohomologically affine (and indeed we will show that it is a good moduli space).

 Let $v$ be a $k$-point of $V$ with a closed $G$-orbit, i.e. a closed $k$-point of $\cY=[V/G]$.
-Lune slice's theorem implies that we can find a $G_v$-invariant locally closed algebraic subspace $W_v\subset V$, containing $v$ and affine over $X$, such that the morphism $f_v:W_v/G_v\to V/G$ is \'etale and the following diagram
+Luna's slice theorem (in the generalized form \cite[Thm.
+2.1]{AHR}) implies that we can find a $G_v$-invariant locally closed algebraic subspace $W_v\subset V$, containing $v$ and affine over $X$, such that the morphism $f_v:W_v/G_v\to V/G$ is \'etale and the following diagram

 is Cartesian.
 Now, since $G_v$ is linearly reductive, the morphism $\phi_v$ is a good moduli space by \cite[Thm.
 13.2]{Alper}.
 Iterating this argument for all $k$-points of $V$ with a closed $G$-orbit and using the quasi-compactness of $V/G$, we obtain an \'etale cover $f:Z\to V/G$ such that pull-back of $\phi$ via $f$ is a good moduli space.
 This implies that also $\phi$ is a good moduli space by \cite[Prop.
 4.7(ii)]{Alper}, and we are done. \end{proof}